 (i) Upon deployment or recall of FFSS, ERCOT shall notify all Market Participants that such deployment or recall has been made, including the MW capacity of service deployed or recalled.

+(5) If there is a deployment of FFSS, the QSE for an FFSSR shall notify ERCOT via email to FFSS@ercot.com, or ERCOT may instruct the QSE to restock their fuel reserve to restore their ability to generate at the FFSS MW award level for the duration requirement specified in the RFP as follows:

+(a) The QSE provides notification to the ERCOT control room, or ERCOT provides preliminary instruction, to restock and provide ERCOT an initial estimated timeline to complete the refueling.

+(b) The QSE representing the FFSSR shall inform the ERCOT control room immediately when restocking is complete.
+Restocking must be completed within 30 days.
+The Resource may lend additional existing fuel inventory to accelerate that timeframe.
+For purposes of FFSS fuel replacements cost recovery under Section 6.6.14.1, the Resource’s actual cost of fuel purchased shall be submitted for cost recovery.

-(5) Following the deployment of FFSS, the QSE for an FFSSR may request an approval from ERCOT to restock their fuel reserve to restore their ability to generate at the FFSS MW award level for the duration requirement specified in the RFP.
-Following approval from ERCOT, a QSE must restock their fuel reserve to restore their ability to generate at the FFSS MW award level for the specified duration requirement.
-In the event ERCOT does not receive the request to restock from a QSE representing an FFSSR, but the QSE no longer has sufficient reserved fuel to generate at the FFSS MW award level for the specified duration requirement, the QSE shall communicate to the ERCOT control room this reduced capability and ERCOT may instruct the QSE to restock the fuel reserve.
+(6) A QSE must restock their fuel reserve to restore their ability to generate at the FFSS MW award level for the specified duration requirement.
+In the event ERCOT does not receive the request to restock notification from a QSE representing an FFSSR, but the QSE no longer has sufficient reserved fuel to generate at the FFSS MW award level for the specified duration requirement, the QSE shall communicate to the ERCOT control room this reduced capability and ERCOT may instruct the QSE to restock the fuel reserve as described in paragraph (5) above.

-(6) For a Resource to be considered as an alternate for providing FFSS, the following requirements must be met.
+(7) For a Resource to be considered as an alternate for providing FFSS, the following requirements must be met.
 The alternate Resource must: